trekhleb/self-parking-car-evolution/README.md

 ## Genetic Source-Code

-The `≈92%` of the code in this repository relates to the UI logic (3D simulation of the cars world,controls for the evolution training process, etc.).
+The `≈92%` of the code in this repository relates to the UI logic (3D simulation of the cars world, form controls for the evolution training process, etc.).

 However, the actual [code that implements a genetic algorithm](https://github.com/trekhleb/self-parking-car-evolution/tree/master/src/libs) takes less than `≈500` lines of code.